FoxJada/FoxJada.github.io/_pages/portfolio.md

 ## Research Papers

-### PMMA: E-beam Lithography & Biomedical Applications
+### PMMA: Structure, Processing, and Applications in Biomedicine and Semiconductor Engineering
 *Independent Study, UConn Department of Materials Science & Engineering | Spring 2026*

 Wrote a 12-page literature review examining PMMA's structure-property relationships and its dual role in orthopedic bone cement and semiconductor e-beam lithography.